-Two extant amphibian species were identified in Otago as Regionally Introduced and Naturalised (brown tree frog, Litoria ewingii, and southern bell frog, Ranoidea raniformis: the National Assessment for both from the NZTCS are Introduced and Naturalised; Figure 1, Tables 1).
-An additional species was identified as having been in Otago during the Holocene but is now Regionally Extirpated (Markham's frog, Leiopelma markhami: the National Assessment from the NZTCS is Extinct; Figure 1, Tables 1).
+Two extant amphibian species were assessed in Otago as Regionally Introduced and Naturalised (brown tree frog, Litoria ewingii, and southern bell frog, Ranoidea raniformis: the national assessment for both species from the NZTCS are Introduced and Naturalised, Burns et al. 2025; Figure 1, Tables 1).
+An additional species was identified as having been in Otago during the Holocene but is now Regionally Extirpated (Markham's frog, Leiopelma markhami: the national assessment from the NZTCS is Extinct, Burns et al. 2025; Figure 1, Tables 1).

-Figure 1: Regional conservation status of Otago's amphibians
+Figure 1: Conservation status of amphibians in Otago